hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/gapi/__init__.md

     * `from .version import __version__, __doc__, __details__`: Imports specific variables (`__version__`, `__doc__`, `__details__`) from a sibling module (`./version`).
 This assumes the `version.py` file exists in the `gapi` directory and contains the definitions for those variables, which likely represent metadata for the `aliexpress` supplier package.

 * **Variables:**
-    * `MODE = 'dev'`: A simple string variable, likely used for configuration.
+    * ``: A simple string variable, likely used for configuration.
 It's not expected to change at runtime unless code elsewhere in the project conditionally modifies its value.

 * **Classes:** No classes are defined in this file.